- Hosting a game server while staying connected to a VPN can be challenging.

 - IP/DNS leak prevention

-Can't seem to host your game server while using VPN?
-Hide.me can simplify your task.
+Can’t seem to host your game server while using VPN?
+Hide.me can simplify your task

 PureVPN is a great service from GZ Systems Limited you can use to give your connection a privacy boost.
 You can safely use it in a wide array of scenarios, like making a Minecraft server for you and your buddies.

-As promised, we’re only going to deliver VPN solutions who check off the requirements on our list above.
+As promised, we’re only going to deliver VPN solutions that check off the requirements on our list above.
 Not only does PureVPN offer port forwarding support, but you can also buy a static, stable IP address for your server.

 However, note that both port forwarding and dedicated IP features are add-ons.
 Therefore, you’ll have to purchase them separately from the base PureVPN subscription.